juftin/hatch-pip-compile/docs/cli_usage.md

-# Command Line Interface
+# Using the `hatch-pip-compile` CLI

+For convenience this package also makes a CLI available to handle the setting / unsetting of the `PIP_COMPILE_UPGRADE` / `PIP_COMPILE_UPGRADE_PACKAGE` environment variables and invoking the `hatch env run` command for you automatically.
+To use the CLI you'll need to install it outside your `pyproject.toml` / `hatch.toml` file.

-It's recommend to use [pipx] to install the CLI, but you can also install it with [pip]:
+I recommend using [pipx] to
+install the CLI, but you can also install it directly with [pip]:

 ```shell
 pipx install hatch-pip-compile
 ```

-::: mkdocs-click
-    :module: hatch_pip_compile.cli
-    :command: cli
-    :prog_name: hatch-pip-compile
-    :style: table
-    :list_subcommands: True

-## How it works

-The `hatch-pip-compile` CLI is a wrapper around `hatch` that simply sets the `PIP_COMPILE_UPGRADE` / `PIP_COMPILE_UPGRADE_PACKAGE` environment variables before running a `hatch` command in a given environment.

-These environment variables are used by the `hatch-pip-compile` plugin to run the `pip-compile` command with the `--upgrade` / `--upgrade-package` flags.
+Once installed, you can run the CLI with the `hatch-pip-compile` command.

 ## Examples